Hazetheai/touchdesigner-comps/Cloud_Seq/Readme.md

 ## Technical Details
+> This core logic is run on a shader inside the comp.
 1. **Determine Particle Roles:**
     - A boolean (e.g., via a uniform `uSwap`) determines which scan is “disappearing” (structure preserved) and which is “incoming” (blended in).
     - Particle data is read from two corresponding textures.